 Following previous flat wall repairs, flat walls are inspected periodically as recommended then.
 The flats walls inspection was commissioned from Ellis & Moore in September 2019, which carried out previous structural surveys and specified previous wall repairs.
 The results from the structural report (large PDF, 14.2Mb) were presented to the 2019 AGM.
 There were no issues with previous repairs and minor wall cracks thought to result from thermal expansion will be repaired in the periodic repair as before.
 More serious issues requiring monitoring and repair were discovered with two flat blocks, 21-26 Abbey Drive and 31-45 Church Lane.

 On advice from the structural engineer, the cost of remedial work for these more serious issues has been claimed on the Estate insurance.
-This is very likely to cause a significant increase in all insurance premiums on the Estate.
+Together with the very poor record of water leaks, this caused a huge increase in all insurance premiums on the Estate, which more than doubled.
 The insurer appointed a loss adjuster which has, in turn, appointed other firms to investigate the causes and recommend what repairs and other action are required.
 The insurer is not using the Estate contractors, so they are not able to get involved in this work.
-The loss adjuster has accepted the claims for movement and related sewer damage likley to have been caused by the movement.
+The loss adjuster accepted the claims for movement and related sewer damage likley to have been caused by the movement.
 The relevant loss adjuster letters are available for download by the owners of 21-26 Abbey Drive (PDF, 56kb) and 31-45 Church Lane (PDF, 50kb).
 The estimated timescale for work originally provided by the loss adjuster and progress is set out below.
-Work has been delayed because of the pandemic.
+Work was delayed because of the pandemic.

 Some owners in these blocks have reported internal cracking.
-It is imperative that owners notify the Managing Agent of any internal damage before the decision dates above.
-Damage will be reported to the loss adjuster and it will be your responsibility to arrange access for inspection and repairs directly with the loss adjuster and its appointed contractors.
+It was imperative that owners notify the Managing Agent of any internal damage before the decision dates above.
+It is your responsibility to arrange access for inspection and repairs directly with the loss adjuster and its appointed contractors.
 If the flat is sub-let, you are also responsible for arranging this with your tenants and ensuring they provide access.
-If you fail to advise internal damage by the deadline or you or your tenants fail to provide access, you will need arrange and pay for any internal repairs yourself.
+If you failed to advise internal damage by the deadline or you or your tenants fail to provide access, you will need arrange and pay for any internal repairs yourself.
 The insurer is not using the Estate contractors, so they are not authorised nor able to get involved in this work.